LuiisFernando/dockernode/README.md

 service - is the name of you app (it could be any name, I put app)

-build - is to the run the commando docker build, the parameter DOT (.) it's to set the path, as the file on the root is used .
+build - is to run the command docker build, the parameter DOT (.) it's to set the path of dockerfile, as the file on the root is used .

 command - to run when start the app